David Willis (linguist)

+He was a Junior Research Fellow at Somerville College, Oxford.
 In 2022, he was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

+Education

+Willis completed a BA in Russian and German and an MPhil in General Linguistics at St John's College, Oxford before transferring to Jesus College for his DPhil on the history of word order in the Welsh language, completed in 1996.
+Ellis Evans, one of Willis's predecessors in the Jesus Chair of Celtic, served as his doctoral supervisor.

 Research

-His research is in the areas of language change and syntax, with particular reference to the Celtic and Slavic languages as well as to English.
+Willis's research is in the areas of language change and syntax, with particular reference to the Celtic and Slavic languages as well as to English.
 The synchronic and diachronic syntax of Welsh has been a particular focus: his first book was on the loss of verb-second in the history of Welsh, and he has co-authored a textbook on the syntax of the present-day language.
 He is also an expert in the syntax of negation and on Jespersen's cycle cross-linguistically.